Rozado9/PostgresFly/README.md

 - **Postgres Pass**: Password for the "postgres" user on the Linux machine.
 Note: This is not a database user.
 - **PostgreSQL-Port**: Default is 5432.
 If using a different port, enter it in the provided field, otherwise use the default port 5432.
 - **PostgreSQL-Version**: Select the desired version from the dropdown list.

+### Test Connection
+Tests the connection to the Linux machine.

+### Install PostgreSQL
+Initiates the installation of the selected PostgreSQL version.

+### View Logs
+Displays the installation logs.

+### Exit
+Closes the tool.